erjosito/azure-networking-lab/README.md

 lab-user@10.3.1.4's password:
 Welcome to Ubuntu 16.04.1 LTS (GNU/Linux 4.4.0-47-generic x86_64)
 ...
-lab-user@myVnet3-vm1:~$ curl ifconfig.co
+lab-user@myVnet3-vm1:~$ <b>curl ifconfig.co</b>
 1.2.3.4
 </pre>

-**Note:** in your own environment you will see a public IP address other than 1.2.3.4
+**Note:** in your own environment you will see a public IP address other than 1.2.3.4.
+This IP address is not any one of the existing public IP address in our vnet (as you can see with the command `az network public-ip list --query [].[name,ipAddress]`).
+This IP address is the one that the virtual network uses to source-NAT VMs without their own public IP address or external load balancer, and is unique for each vnet.

 **Step 4.** Now we can redirect traffic to our NVAs, by adding an additional entry to the routing table for Vnet3-Subnet3: